Who Are Those Guys?

-While other guitar companies were constrained by a creaky and costly dealer distribution system there was nothing to stop us from using the 21st century technology of the Internet to deliver old-world quality directly to musicians.
-The cost savings are significant.
+While other guitar companies were constrained by a creaky and costly dealer distribution system there was nothing to stop us from using the 21st-century technology of the Internet to deliver old-world quality directly to musicians.
+The cost savings turned out to be significant.